minelminel/ticketing-system/README.md

 - use url params in /issues table to set view (closed/open issues, pageNo, rowsPerPage)
 - generic activity component which handles all activity types
 - new issue submission logic, toast notification with link to single issue
+- add `links` object to response which returns pagination params and issue url

 ---